rennydonny/2uAssessment/README.md

 }
 ```

-2.[DONE] The API returns an HTTP 200 Response code and the following message body
+2. [x] The API returns an HTTP 200 Response code and the following message body

 ```javascript
 {